Izan-Sola/MarioPowerUps/README.md

   - When consumed, grants an additional health bar.
   - With the addition of this Power Up there is also a new custom item, Medicinal Herbs Mixture![medicinalherbsmix](https://github.com/user-attachments/assets/bee722b1-e39e-4e12-9788-c09c0466785a)
-    To craft it, drop grass, pumpkin seeds and wheat seeds inside a cauldron with water.
+    To craft it, drop grass, pumpkin seeds and wheat seeds inside a cauldron with water and right click the cauldron.
 After that, right click the cauldron with an empty bowl.

 - Rock Mushroom (**F**)![rockmushroom](https://github.com/user-attachments/assets/bd69358b-937c-401a-8f81-7a39a93ba720)